speechbrain/benchmarks/benchmarks/MOABB/README.md

 **Note**: This script operates under the assumption that you are utilizing a Linux-based system.
 In this scenario, we offer a bash script instead of a Python script due to its inherent suitability for effectively orchestrating multiple training loops across various subjects and sessions.

-**Important:** The number of subjects (`--nsbj`) and sessions (`--nsess`) is dataset dependent.
+**Important:** The number of subjects (`--nsbj`) and sessions (`--nsess`) is dataset-dependent.
 Refer to the dataset [dataset table above](#dataset-table) for these details.
 When executing a training experiment on a different dataset or model, please modify both the hparam file and adjust the subject and session counts accordingly.

 ### Hyperparameter Tuning